 Why is this the case?
 Professional moving companies need the right licensing and insurance for interstate moves.
 Longer moves will also take the most amount of company time and resources.
 By hiring a professional team, you can reduce the risk of damage to your items in addition to lowering your stress.

-Additional Costs for Local Moving
+Additional Costs for Hiring Movers for Local Relocation

 Even with local moving services, there is a great amount of variation in cost.
 Local moves are typically based on an hourly rate in addition to the number of team members that are required to execute the move.
 If you need additional movers to help pack your boxes, for example, you can expect to pay more.